#1 Tip for Making Slipcover Sewing Faster

 Stitch welt cord to all of your cushion pieces at one time.

-I trimmed a total of 12 large cushion pieces with welt cord for my project.
+I trimmed 12 large cushion pieces with welt cord for my project.
 That’s a lot of stitching!
 But believe me, the process goes faster when you batch.
 Turn on your favorite podcast and get into a groove!

 Sewing denim slipcover skirt panels.